fchouteau/tds-google-colab-demo/README.md

 This talk is not sponsored by Google ;)

 There may be better alternatives: Feel free to comment after :)

-Have you heard of the "demo effect" ?

 ---